 Cost greatly depends on a number of factors such as specific training required, location, breed of dog etc....
-Although we cannot give a direct price quote without having one of our online applications filled out we'd be more than happy to provide you with a price quote any time just click on this link PRICE QOUTE.
+Although we cannot give a direct price quote without having one of our online applications our Diabetic Alert Dog program ranges from $13,000-$16,000.
 Please keep in mind that our service dogs are at cost unfortunately nor insurance, medicare, medicate, private insurance or government funding help pay for the Program.
 We offer 1-2 year interest free payment plans for those who qualify, a majority of our families also choose to fund raise part of or all of the funds.
 Ready to start click here to Apply Today.

 Thank you for taking the time to learn how our program works, as it is especially beneficial and required for each applicant.
 We want you to be well informed of the ins and outs of getting a service dog through Loyalty Service Dogs.
 We want to build a loyal trust worthy relationship with each and everyone of our families.
 Please fill out an online application to begin your journey in getting a diabetic alert dog.